Contact lenses for astigmatism: Toric, gas permeable and hybrid

 There used to be very few options available for astigmatism contacts, especially for lenses that corrected unusual or high amounts of astigmatism.
 But that isn’t the case anymore.

-Today, disposable contacts are available in many designs for monthly, biweekly and even daily replacement.
+Today, disposable contacts are available in many designs.
+Monthly, biweekly and even daily replacement lenses are available.

 Other specialty lenses for astigmatism include: